-To develop the integral over the plane $(k_{x},k_{y})$, we redefine a ${\bar{k}}_x={{k}_x}{\sqrt{1-\lambda_2}}$ and change $d{\bar{k}}_xdk_y$ to polar coordinate.
-The first contribution obtained by the substitution of \eqref{AP1} into \eqref{EVDt} provides the vacuum energy in the presence of a single plane, while the second corresponds the vacuum energy without boundary; these results are divergent.
-So they do not contribution to the Casimir energy and will be discarded in our analysis.
+To develop the integral over the plane $(k_{x}, k_{y})$, we redefine $\bar{k}_x=k_x\sqrt{1-\lambda_2}$ and change $d\bar{k}_x,dk_y$ to polar coordinates.
+The first contribution obtained by substituting Eq. \eqref{AP1} into Eq. \eqref{EVDt} provides the vacuum energy in the presence of a single plate, while the second corresponds to the vacuum energy without boundaries; these results are divergent and do not contribute to the Casimir energy, so they will be discarded in our analysis.
 The Casimir energy will be given by the third contribution.
-Finally defining a new variable of integration, $w=\frac{\pi u}{a}$, we get
+Finally, defining a new variable of integration $w=\pi u/a$, we obtain:

-The integral over $w$ must be considered in two different segments: In the first one, $[0,\ \sqrt{k^2+\mu^2}]$, the integral vanishes, so it remains the contribution coming from the second segment, $[\sqrt{k^2+\mu^2}, \ \infty)$.
-So, taking into account this result we obtain,
+The integral over $w$ must be considered in two different segments: in the first one, $[0, \sqrt{k^2+\mu^2}]$, the integral vanishes, so only the contribution coming from the second segment, $[\sqrt{k^2+\mu^2}, \infty)$, remains.
+Taking this into account, we obtain: